jackal7819/codewars/JavaScript/6kyu/Javascript from the Inside #2: Filter/README.md

----6 kyu---Javascript from the Inside #2: Filter
+# 6 kyu - Javascript from the Inside #2: Filter

----

 Previously: Map